brianshumate/vaultron/README.md

 - [Consul Encryption documentation](https://www.consul.io/docs/agent/encryption.html)
 - [Vault TCP Listener documentation](https://www.vaultproject.io/docs/configuration/listener/tcp.html)

+##### Vault PKI Secrets Engine Based TLS Configuration

+All of the TLS certificates and keys used by Vaultron were created by Vaultron itself as documented in [examples/tls/README.md](https://github.com/brianshumate/vaultron/blob/master/examples/tls/README.md).

+There are also some additional certificate/key pairs already generated for use in configuring TLS for other containers often used with Vaultron, and specifically including the following:

+- Grafana
+- LDAP
+- MySQL
+- MongoDB
+- PostgreSQL
+- Prometheus

+You can even import the PKI Secrets Engines for the Root and Intermediate CAs and generate more roles, certificates, etc. as described in [examples/tls/README-IMPORT.md](https://github.com/brianshumate/vaultron/blob/master/examples/tls/README-IMPORT.md).

+There's also an `examples/tls/eybeams_tls` script that will do this import for you.

 ### Where's My Vault Data?

 Vault data are stored in Consul's key/value store, which in turn is written into the `consul/oss_server_*/data` directories for each of the three Consul servers.